lukewickstead/RandomNotes/Azure/Storage/Azure Storage Accounts.md

 ## Security

 - All storage accounts are encrypted using Storage Service Encryption (SSE) for data at res
-- Access can be granted by Azure AD, Share Key authorisation and Shared access signature (SAS Key)
+- Access can be granted by Azure AD, Share Key authorization and Shared access signature (SAS Key)